Tamilselvan6/c_programming/README.md

 ## Programs

+### Task 1: Swaps two numbers without using a temporary variable
 1. **File:** `swap_numbers.c`
    - **Description:**
      This program swaps two numbers without using a temporary variable.
 It takes two integer inputs, performs the swap, and displays the updated values.